kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

 7. Run test with a comment on your `test-infra` pull request (PR) e.g. using `/test all`
-   - To learn more about interacting with prow, see [this](./prow-jobs.md#interact-with-prow) document.
+   - To learn more about interacting with Prow, read [Interact with Prow](./prow-jobs.md#interact-with-prow).
    - Look also on [prow command help](https://prow.k8s.io/command-help) for more commands.